htakemoto/newrelic-instrumented-lambda-sample/README.md

 ### 3. Create CloudWatch Log Injestion Lambda and Secrets Manager

+Note: Lambda extension (layer) now supports log and telemetry data which are directly sent to New Relic, so `newrelic-log-ingestion` lambda is not needed for your instrumented Lambda monitoring purpose.
+Secrets Manger and associated IAM Policy can also be created manually.
+You can either choose **newrelic-lambda appoach** or **manual step**

+**Newrelic-lambda Appoach**

 1. Go to one.newrelic.com > More > AWS Lambda Setup
 2. Click **Set up AWS Lambda**
 3. Follow the instruction.
 Eventually you will execute the following: